Compact Bonnet Pairs: isometric tori with the same curvatures: Compact Bonnet pairs

 \subsection{Existence from isothermic tori with planar and sphe\-rical curvature lines}

-\begin{theorem} There exists an isothermic torus parametrized by $f(u,v)$ with one generic family of planar and one family of spherical curvature lines such that the Bonnet pair surfaces $f^\pm(u,v)$, given in Theorem~\ref{thm:BPFromPlanarFormulas}, are tori.
+\begin{theorem} There exists an analytic isothermic torus parametrized by $f(u,v)$ with one generic family of planar and one family of spherical curvature lines such that the analytic Bonnet pair surfaces $f^\pm(u,v)$, given in Theorem~\ref{thm:BPFromPlanarFormulas}, are tori.

-The compact immersions $f^+$ and $f^-$ correspond via a mean curvature preserving isometry that is not a congruence. \end{theorem} \begin{proof} The result is proven by combining Theorem~\ref{thm:bonnetPeriodicityAsAbelianIntegrals} and Lemma~\ref{lem:exist_s_12}, as follows.
+The compact analytic immersions $f^+$ and $f^-$ correspond via a mean curvature preserving isometry that is not a congruence. \end{theorem} \begin{proof} The result is proven by combining Theorem~\ref{thm:bonnetPeriodicityAsAbelianIntegrals} and Lemma~\ref{lem:exist_s_12}, as follows.

 Consider the subset of isothermic surfaces with one family of planar and one family of spherical curvature lines given by Definition~\ref{def:isothermicCylinderFromFundamentalPieceOfRhombicType}.
 By Lemma~\ref{lem:moduliSpaceIsothermicCylindersFundamentalPieceRhombicType}, every such \emph{isothermic cylinder from a fundamental piece of rhombic type} $f(u,v)$ is determined by four real parameters $\Imc \tau, \delta, s_1, s_2$.